“For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth.”

 “Established” means to fix, make fast, to set.
 “Established” means to put or place something firmly in a location — to cause to be fixed, to establish in a place.
 The idea is stabilizing someone in truth.

-“Established” carries the idea of strengthening, causing someone to become stronger in the sense of more firm and unchanging in attitude or belief.
-Asia Minor saints became stabilized in the truth and were in a state of being set fast in the truth.
-Peter’s purpose is to set the cardinal truth of their faith in their thinking.
+“Established” carries the idea of strengthening, causing someone to become stronger in the sense of making them more firm and unchanging in what they believe.
+Asia Minor saints became stabilized in the truth and were in a state of molding to the truth.
+Peter’s purpose was to set the cardinal truths of their faith in their thinking.

 Lu 22:32, “But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren.”